Geneva, November 20, 2017

 Many companies are seeking growth in local service markets â such as the installation of solar panels in private homes.
-In such consumer markets, company & product branding are key intangible assets that help attract consumers and project finance.
+In such consumer markets, company & product branding are key intangible assets that help attract consumers & project finance.

 About the WIPR

-The World Intellectual Property Organization publishes the WIPR every two years, with each edition focusing on specific trends in an area of IP.
+The Globe Intellectual Property Organization publishes the WIPR every two years, with each edition focusing on specific trends in an area of IP.
 Previous reports have explored how breakthrough innovations drive economic growth, what role brands play in a globe marketplace & how the face of innovation is changing.

-The International Intellectual Property Organization (WIPO) is the globe forum for intellectual property policy, services, information & cooperation.
-A specialized agency of the United Nations, WIPO assists its 191 member states in developing a balanced intercontinental IP legal framework to meet society’s evolving needs.
+The Worldwide Intellectual Property Organization (WIPO) is the globe forum for intellectual property policy, services, information & cooperation.
+A specialized agency of the United Nations, WIPO assists its 191 member states in developing a balanced global IP legal framework to meet society’s evolving needs.
 It provides business services for obtaining IP rights in multiple countries & resolving disputes.
 It delivers capacity-building programs to help developing countries benefit from using IP. & it provides free access to unique knowledge banks of IP information.

 For further information, please contact the Media Relations Section at WIPO:

 - Tel: (+41 22) 338 81 61 / 338 72 24